bucardo/bucardo_org/tail_n_mail/index.md

     -   A file that has configuration parameters inside of it.
 This allows you to use a single file containing a centralized list of strings to include and exclude, for example, and have many configuration files point to it.
 The inherit file can contain most of the parameters that a config file can, with the exception of FILE, OFFSET, and LASTFILE.
 -   INCLUDE:
     -   A regular expression indicating which lines match for possible mailing out.
 More than one INCLUDE item line can be used.
+-   INCLUDE_VIA_FILE:
+    -   Similar to INCLUDE, but for specific files.
+Format is string_regex ~ file_regex
 -   EXCLUDE:
     -   A regular expression indicating which lines to exclude.
 This is applied after the INCLUDE rules above.
 More than one EXCLUDE item line can be used.
+-   EXCLUDE_VIA_FILE:
+    -   Similar to EXCLUDE, but for specific files.
+Format is string_regex ~ file_regex
 -   EXCLUDE_PREFIX:
     -   A regular expression which indicates which lines to exclude by looking at the prefix of the line, rather than the content.
 The prefix typically contains things such as the timestamp and PID.
 -   EXCLUDE_NON_PARSED: